Christina Gyllenstierna: Reign of Sten Sture

 In 1512, Sten Sture succeeded his father as elected regent of Sweden upon his death.
-During this period, Denmark, Norway and Sweden were formally part of the Kalmar Union through a personal union under the king of Denmark, but in reality, Sweden had been a de facto independent kingdom under "Regents" (Sw. riksföreståndare) native high nobles elected to rule the country.
+During this period, Denmark, Norway and Sweden were formally part of the Kalmar Union through a personal union under the King of Denmark, but in reality, Sweden had been a de facto independent kingdom under "regents" (Sw. riksföreståndare) native high nobles elected to rule the country.

 Sten Sture's election as regent was not without opposition.
-At the death of his father, Sten was 18 years old, and High Councillor Eric Trolle, who supported the union with Denmark, was initially chosen as regent by the council.
+At the death of his father, Sten was only 18 years old, and High Councillor Eric Trolle, who supported the union with Denmark, was initially chosen as regent by the council.
 However, Sten utilized the castles and troops granted to him by his late father and took power in a coup: after having promised to continue negotiations with Denmark, the High Council accepted him as regent instead of Trolle.

-In reality, lord Sten's purpose was to keep Sweden independent of Denmark.
-He took the Sture name, heritage from his great-grandmother, because it symbolized independence of Sweden as a reminder of Sten Sture the Elder, his father's third cousin.
+In reality, Lord Sten's purpose was to keep Sweden independent from Denmark.
+He took the Sture name, a heritage from his great-grandmother, because it symbolized the independence of Sweden as a reminder of Sten Sture the Elder, his father's third cousin.

-Regent Sten had already in 1504 been proposed as a candidate in the election of a new king of Sweden as a replacement for John, King of Denmark, who had been elected king of Sweden in 1497 but who was ousted from there in 1502.
-Upon the death of John in 1513, it was again proposed to elect regent Sten as king of Sweden rather than the son of John, Christian II of Denmark, and Sten was making preparations to arrange an election, including seeking support for it from the pope.
+Regent Sten had already in 1504 been proposed as a candidate in the election of a new king of Sweden as a replacement for John, King of Denmark, who had been elected King of Sweden in 1497 but who was ousted from there in 1502.
+Upon the death of John in 1513, it was again proposed to elect regent Sten as King of Sweden rather than the son of John, Christian II of Denmark, and Sten was making preparations to arrange an election, including seeking support for it from the pope.

 It is considered likely that Christina participated in state affairs and acted as the political adviser to her spouse, given her later role.
 In reality, Sten and Christina already functioned as king and queen of Sweden: by 1519, Peder Månsson, Bishop of Västerås, expressed his surprise in a letter from Rome to Abbess Anna Germundsdotter of Vadstena Abbey that Sten had not yet been crowned, and in the contemporary Stockholm chronicle, Christina is referred to as "Our Gracious Princess."

-By their ambitions, they became the natural enemies of King Christian II of Denmark, whose ambition it was to be elected king of Sweden and thereby again make Sweden a part of the Kalmar union in practice and not only in name.
+By their ambitions, they became the natural enemies of King Christian II of Denmark, whose ambition it was to be elected king of Sweden and thereby again make Sweden a part of the Kalmar Union in practice and not only in name.

 Sten became involved in a conflict with archbishop Gustav Trolle, son of his previous rival Eric Trolle.
 The archbishop claimed more autonomy for the church.
 In 1516, Sten besieged Staket, the fortress of archbishop Trolle, and when Staket was taken the following year, Sten had the fortress dismantled, Trolle taken captive, imprisoned and deposed as archbishop.
 The deposition of an archbishop resulted in the excommunication of Sten Sture by the pope, who gave Christian II support in his designs against Sten Sture.
 On the New Year of 1520, Christian II invaded Sweden.